Eku127/assignment1-basics/cs336_basics/bpe/README.md

 print(f'Data type: {train.dtype}')
 "

-# 4. Load tokenizer for use
+# 4. Load tokenizer for use in your code
 python -c "
 from cs336_basics.bpe import Tokenizer tok = Tokenizer.from_files(